-Note: Please read the chapter before the specific class meetings.
-Course schedule might change as the needs occur.
-It is your responsibility to keep up with the change by coming to class and stay updated.
-Also, It is not feasible to cover all of the materials in the textbook during the class meetings.
+Note: Please read the assigned sections/chapters before the specific class meetings.
+Course schedule might change as the semester progresses; I will post any changes on Canvas immediately.
+It is your responsibility to keep up with the changes by coming to class and checking Canvas regularly.
+Also, it is not feasible to cover all of the materials in the textbook during the class meetings.
 Rather, I will focus on major and important themes in the chapters.